 I saved up some extra money by working additional hours as I completed my graduate degree in social psychology.
 Then I booked my first one-way ticket from New York to Iceland.

-Readers can learn about my journey, including the places I visited and the new places I visit, through the stories I tell on the blog.
-The blog continues to be updated, as travel remains a major part of my life-long values.
+Readers can learn about the places I visited and the new places I visit through the stories I tell on the blog.
+The blog continues to be updated as travel remains a major part of my life-long values.

 I left USA soil motivated by a favorite quote of mine by Frank Zappa: "Without deviation from the norm, progress is not possible."